appsecnz/appsecnz.github.io/conference/training.md

 ## OWASP New Zealand Day 2022

-### Our [Training Registration Site](https://events.humanitix.com/owaspnz2022-training) is now live!
+### Our [Training Registration Site](https://events.humanitix.com/owaspnz2022-training){: target="training-reg" } is now live!
 Training registration open through 29 June.

 ### Special Note - One online class, *Practical Cloud Security for AWS Infrastructure*, will be held on *both* its original dates (15-16 Feb) and our new dates (5-6 July).
 Registration is open for both dates.